xcres/xcres/README.md

 *camelCase* variant with another key, or would be equal to a protected compiler key word.

-The generated index could look like below:
+The generated index could look like below.

+While this is still **Objective-C**, `xcres` is compatible with **Swift**.
+All you need to do is to add an import to the generated header to your project's bridging header.

 ```objc
 const struct R {